NaszvadiG/GpsTracker/README.md

 #### Nginx Installation

-1. Follow steps 1-4 from the Apache installation.
+1. Follow steps 1-5 from the Apache installation (including the Composer step).

 2. Add this to your Nginx server configuration:
    ```nginx